Odin, Illinois: History

 Early settlers in the northern part of the township were G. L. Chitwood, John Davidson, John Puleston, John Vaugh and Silas Hurd.

 The village is sixty-five miles from St. Louis, 244 miles from Chicago and situated at the crossing of the two railroads; Atlantic, Mississippi and Ohio Railroad and Illinois Central Railroad.
 It was incorporated as a town in 1865 and was placed under village organization in 1874.
 Its liveliest times were during the civil war when it possessed a record for robbers, gamblers, blacklegs and people of which could not be excelled.
 Since the civil war these people faded away and the town filled with a better class of people.

-In 1960, Odin had 1,000 inhabitants, five churches and one or more soon to be built.
-A well graded public school, a public library association.
+In 1960, Odin had 1,000 inhabitants, five churches and one or more soon to be built, a well graded public school, and a public library association.
 She had a brick and tile factory and was democratic by a small majority as is also Marion County.
 Several clubs were in town; Odin Lodge no 503, Odin Women's Relief Corps, American Legion Auxiliary, Old Maids Convention, Odin Fancy Work Club, Odin Dramatic Club, Odin Junior Women's Club, Odin PTA, Odin Woman's Garden Club, The Odin Fire Department.

 Early business establishments included A. M Woodward General Store; J. M. Dace Confectionery; S. D. Phillips Drug Store; Hurd and Harroun Implement Shop; E. E. Hudson Paint Store; Eccles Brothers Bakery, E. A. Parks Jewelry Story; C. F. Krodell General Store; Scott Davidson Livery and Grains; C. O. Stanford Clothier; Wilson Dace Jeweler; Lewis Print Shop and Odin Newspaper; Barber Shops of Walter Turner and Charles Arrowsmith; Odin Bank with W. H. Farthing cashier; Tot's Hat Shop; T. H. McClelland Real Estate and Insurance; the Virginia, Moody and Kellar Hotels.
 The blacksmith shop operated by Henry Soulon.
 B. C. Holsapple opened a blacksmith shop in 1909; C E Sloan open the lumber yard.
 Post office was established in 1861.